Sign In With Ethereum

-In addition to traditional login methods such as Google and Apple, DIMO allows users to sign in with an Ethereum account.
+In addition to traditional login methods such as Google and Apple, DIMO allows users to sign in with their Ethereum wallets.

 To verify that a user possesses the private key for a particular Ethereum address, the DIMO identity server sends the user a challenge message of the following form:

 The random string, or nonce, guards against replay attacks and expires after a short duration.
 "Signing" here means passing the message to

 eth_sign, which adds a short prefix and calculates the ECDSA signature according to Appendix F of the yellow paper.
 The user completes this operation in their chosen wallet software and submits the signature to the identity server.

 On the backend, the signature is combined with the hash of the original message to recover a public key and hence an address.
 If this address is the expected one then the server trusts that the submitter controls the corresponding Ethereum wallet.

 Following this, the server issues a signed identity token, a JWT, to the user carrying some non-traditional fields: